manuel-tran/manuel-tran/README.md

 - 👋 Hi, I’m @manuel-tran
 - 👀 I’m interested in music, drawing, science and politics.
 - 🌱 I’m currently working at Helmholtz AI, Munich.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on computational pathology.
-- 📫 How to reach me ...
+- 📫 How to reach me manuel.tran@helmholtz-muenchen.de

 <!---
 manuel-tran/manuel-tran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.